-The packaging machine can fill up to 100 boxes per minute with various colour palettes.
+The Schubert pick and place machine can fill up to 100 boxes per minute with various colour palettes.

 The opening mechanism can be adapted to a wide range of box types.

 The pressed or baked powder is fed along a product belt.

 Once all the colour palettes have been glued in place, an F4 robot equipped with the right tool closes the box.

 High quality and state-of-the-art technology impressed the German natural cosmetics manufacturer.